DylanLRPollock/Monkey-Head-Project/README.md

 The GUI now checks whether you've accepted the license on startup and offers a **Tools** menu.
 From there you can reopen the license dialog or view a summary of bundled prompts and memory files.
+Additional **Docker** and **Kubernetes** menus provide one-click access to common container tasks such as building images, starting or stopping containers, cleaning up resources, and deploying or scaling Kubernetes manifests.

 ### Customizing prompts and personalities